flemay/3musketeers/README.md

 ## Website

 This repository is the [3musketeers.io][link3Musketeers] website.
-This section explains how to develop, test, and deploy it.
+This section explains how to develop, test, and deploy it using the 3 Musketeers.

 ### Prerequisites